Advanced Wound Center at Trenton

-Advanced Wound Care Center
+Advanced Wound Care Center and a patient

-- Diabetic foot wounds
+- Diabetic wounds

-- Venous leg ulcers
+- Arterial ulcers

 - Traumatic wounds

-Hyperbaric Oxygen Treatment
+Hyperbaric Oxygen Therapy

 Mercer County's first hyperbaric oxygen treatment facility.
 One therapy used to heal a wound is hyperbaric oxygen therapy.
 St. Francis is a proud member of the American College of Hyperbaric Medicine.